iamtorsten/libfintx/README.md

 * Refactoring segment parsing
 * Refactoring HITAN parsing
-* Using namespaces of packages instead of root namespace
+* Using namespace of package instead of root namespace

 # Support